 Leasehold improvements and equipment are carried at cost or, if donated, at the approximate fair value at the date of donation.
 Depreciation is computed on the straight-line method over the estimated useful lives of the assets (five to fifteen years).
-All acquisitions of equipment and all expenditures for renewals and improvements of \$1,000 and above and that materially prolong the useful lives of assets are capitalized.
+All acquisitions of equipment and all expenditures for renewals and improvements of \$1,000 and above are capitalized.